 • Else, your vet can best advise you whether your dog could benefit from anti-anxiety medication – or the support of a professional dog behavioral specialist.

-Other medical conditions that might resemble dog bloat
+Other conditions that might resemble dog bloat

 Now besides eating too much or too quickly, a bunch of other health conditions might cause your buddy’s stomach to swell.8 Including: